choojun/choojun.github.io/wsl_pyspark.md

 # G. PySpark

 > 1. Spark is an in-memory distributed computing engine especially designed for the Hadoop cluster.
-> 2. Read more on Apache Spark at URL https://en.wikipedia.org/wiki/Apache_Spark
+> 2. Read more on Apache Spark at URLs https://spark.apache.org/ and https://en.wikipedia.org/wiki/Apache_Spark

 ## G1.
 Installation and Configuration
 1. Download the correct version of Spark from the Apache Spark downloads page (http://spark.apache.org/downloads.html), and check the compatible with your installed Hadoop